 California workers who feel they have been subjected to discrimination may file a complaint with the Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH).
 These agencies may investigate the complaint and then either bring an enforcement action against the employer or issue a right to sue letter to the employee.
 With a right to sue letter in hand, the employee can go to state or federal court and sue the employer for damages.

 The first types of sexual harassment cases recognized by the courts were quid pro quo situations where a supervisor demanded a romantic relationship or sexual favors from a subordinate, and conditioned positive or negative job treatment depending upon how the employee responded.
 Today, sexual harassment encompasses a wide range of behaviors which create a hostile work environment for the employee.
 These behaviors can include inappropriate touching or offensive remarks, jokes and teasing, gestures, graffiti and more.
 Virtually any unwelcome conduct of a sexual nature that is so severe and pervasive that it creates a hostile environment can render an employer liable for sexual harassment.

 Get Help Today to Stop Workplace Discrimination and Harassment

 If you feel that you have been the victim of discrimination or harassment at work, give us a call at our offices in Westlake Village, Ventura, Santa Barbara or San Clemente.
 We will listen to your story and advise you on how best to proceed to stop the harassment or discrimination and find an appropriate remedy for the harm done to you.
-For help throughout Southern California on employment law matters, contact the caring and experienced employment lawyers at Rounds & Sutter.
+For help throughout Southern California on employment law matters, contact the caring and experienced employment discrimination attorneys at Rounds & Sutter.